 To more fully consider the societal impact of MDMA-assisted psychotherapy, an online survey was also administered to examine over 1000 participants’ opinions of MDMA, ecstasy, and PTSD research.
 Beyond this, readers are provided with general information about MDMA including the subjective effects of recreational use, pharmacology, functional neuroanatomy, side effects, addiction potential, and long-term damage.

-Integrative Project for the Master of Science Degree (2012):
+Master of Science Degree Integrative Project (2012):

-This paper was the final component of the master of science degree in psychology within the specialization of research, evaluation, and measurement at Capella University.
+- This paper was the final component of the master of science degree in psychology within the specialization of research, evaluation, and measurement at Capella University.
 It is a quantitative research study proposal aimed at examining the relationship between exposure to theta binaural beats and well-being.